 It is a publication of Uitgeverij Duo / Duo, again established in collaboration with CBK Rotterdam and the Willem de Kooning Academy Hogeschool Rotterdam, this time without a contribution from the municipality of Rotterdam.

-The following authors contributed free of charge to this publication: Erik Beenker, Hugo Bongers, Egbert van de Gronden, Anton Hoeksema, Ove Lucas, Peter Ouwerkerk, Leo Pronk, Henk van Straten, Guus Vreeburg and Hans Walgenbach.
-The preface was provided by Jeroen Chabot, director of the Willem de Kooning Academy.
+The following authors contributed selflessly to this publication: Erik Beenker, Hugo Bongers, Egbert van de Gronden, Anton Hoeksema, Ove Lucas, Peter Ouwerkerk, Leo Pronk, Henk van Straten, Guus Vreeburg and Hans Walgenbach.
+The foreword is provided by Jeroen Chabot, director of the Willem de Kooning Academy.